SB-1113

 Plain Language

 Facilities using AI for clinical decision making must annually file an AI compliance statement with the Department of Health.
-The statement must include: a summary of the AI algorithms' function and scope, a logic or decision tree, a description of each training data set and its source, an attestation of compliance with responsible use requirements with supporting evidence, and a description of the facility's oversight and validation process.
-The Department prescribes the form and manner of the filing.
+The statement must include: a summary of each AI algorithm's function and scope, a logic or decision tree, a description of each training dataset and its source, an attestation with evidence of compliance with responsible use requirements, and a description of the facility's oversight and validation process.
+This is a comprehensive annual regulatory filing combining compliance certification with substantive algorithm documentation.

 Statutory Text